 4. Dryburgh Abbey Hotel, Melrose, Scottish BordersSTAY HERE

-According to the hotel’s website, the Dryburgh Abbey Hotel offers peace and tranquility in the Scottish borders.
+According to the hotel’s website, the Dryburgh Abbey Hotel offers peace and tranquillity in the Scottish borders.
 What it isn’t so eager to dispose of, however, is the fact that Dryburgh Abbey Hotel has been the site of much-unexplained activity and countless paranormal sightings.

 The original Dryburgh Abbey served as home to a Roman Catholic order of monks and was founded in 1150 by the Lord of Lauderdale.
 In the near thousand years which have passed since the monastery was built, it has become nothing more than some fallen rubble, now located within the grounds of the Dryburgh Abbey Hotel.

-The four-star hotel is said to have been built on the site of an older house which stood during Dryburgh Abbey’s years as a religious property.
+The four-star hotel is said to have been built on the site of an older house that stood during Dryburgh Abbey’s years as a religious property.
 According to some sources, the original Dryburgh Abbey House was home to a young woman who entered into a tempestuous love affair with a monk.
 When the monk’s peers discovered the relationship, they demanded he is executed for his failure to stay true to his vocation.
 When the woman learned of her lover’s death, she was so distraught that she threw herself into the River Tweed, where she subsequently drowned.

 Visitors of Dryburgh Abbey Hotel have reported witnessing the woman journeying through the hotel and its grounds, and she has come to be known as “The Grey Lady”.